bearagones/photo-sharing-website/README.md

 1. In the terminal, type: "npm install"

 ## Run Instructions
+1. In the terminal, type: "cd ./application"
-1. In the terminal type: "npm start"
+2. In the terminal, type: "npm start"